Jakejamesreid/apex-digital-media/README.md

 3. Change the pythion interpreter in VS Code to be the python file located inside the venv
 ***

+### Differences between production and deployment
+The production version of the the web app sends real emails to users and uses AWS for storage of static files and images.
+The development version stores files locally and emails are sent to the console.
+The development version also has debug mode enabled.

 ## Credits

 ### Sources